LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 ## Motivation

 SDL RPC Service (using MOBILE_API) is rather complicated and huge for support.
-Also it adds a lot of additional requirements for both OEM provider and mobile developer.
+Also it adds a lot of additional requirements for both OEM provider and application developer.

 OEM provider may need some custom communication with mobile application and RPC usage is too complicated and overloaded.